 2. MAKE A GLITTERY TOPIARY

 Fill topiary planters with sand to secure a cage.
 Wrap in tulle and add glitzy accents.
-Arrange 2 for each side of the door.
+When decorating with topiary on the front porch, it is recommended to use two, one for each side of the door.

 Hint: Keep a bucket of sand for decorating.
 It comes in handy to add weight to lighter objects.